I love camping! Camping solo has additional joys and challenges to consider which I will get into below, including:

 - I discovered that food is a purely social activity for me.
 I always knew that food was not a priority on my travels–thank goodness we have Tracey to write on that topic–but I hadn’t realized how little I cared about it until I stopped eating meals.
 I grazed my way through the week.

 - I forecast the weather.
 Yes, I awoke about 6:30 am and could hear thunder far off in the distance.
-I got up, rejigged the guy wires on my tent for rain, moved everything to the center of the tent inside and then put up a tarp over the picnic table – something I hadn’t done as the weather person had called for perfect weather the entire week.
+I got up, rejigged the guy wires on my tent for rain, moved everything to the center of the tent inside and then put up a tarp over the picnic table – something I hadn’t done as the forecast had called for perfect weather the entire week.
 It was so satisfying to be in tune with nature.

 - I experienced the power of muscle memory.
 There are never four trees standing exactly where you need them when there’s a tarp to be put up.
 I had three, but a fourth was far out of the way.
-However, I had extra rope and was pretty sure I’d remember how to join to ropes securely together once I had the two in my hand.
+However, I had extra rope and was pretty sure I’d remember how to join the ropes securely together once I had the two in my hand.
 Sure enough, I did.
 The know-how came back to me from the practice for my knot badge in Girl Guides.
 It’s called a sheet bend.

 - I discovered that it takes at least four days to relax.
 Yes, the first few days of my vacation were not that relaxing.
 My brain was buzzing as I did my usual thing of observing what my travels are like so that I can share them properly with you.
 But, by about day three, I noticed that I was doing little of that.
 My mind was more quiet.
 Calm.